NavinShrinivas/LearnThings/Rust-02/module14/readme.md

 ```
 Neat no?
 For now let's look into unwrap and except

-### Unwrap and Except
+### Unwrap and Expect

 Unwrap will return the value if it's of type Ok, else it calls panic.
-Except is also similar to Unwrap, but we can specify what message it will be raising the panic using
+Expect is also similar to Unwrap, but we can specify what message it will be raising the panic using.

+### Propagating errors

+Let's string a string to integer parsing function that has to propagate errors when the user inputs random crap

+There is much simpler way using "?" operator.